 In print, this means consistent color schemes and the same logo, font and design elements.
-Electronic and broadcast media use consistent audio (theme music), video (opening montages) and design elements; and print media use consistent design marks.
+Electronic and broadcast media use consistent audio (theme music), video (opening montages) and design elements; and print media use very consistent design marks.

 Being a single entity within a group, such as a county center in a statewide network, can present a tug-of-war between consistency and customization.
 Creating your own ad formats and communications look is like starting at ground zero and building a brand from scratch.

 The CALS Communications team developed resources in an effort to make your life easier while making sure your department’s amazing stories get the coverage they deserve.
 The best way to save time is to be strategic, plan ahead and know our message – these will help get you started.